sudara/sometimes/README.md

 This gem was made so [alonetone](http://github.com/sudara/alonetone) could bit more fun when displaying notices and communicating to our users.

 We are human, and have personality.
 Shouldn't our applications reflect this?
 Be predictable where it counts.
-But lets add some spice here and there — it is always a good thing.
+But toss in some spice here and there — it is always a good thing.